guypursey/Beth/README.md

 2. You will be asked to give the name of the bot which you can choose all by yourself.

 3. Finally you'll be asked to load a library.
-In this version, there are a couple of libraries to choose from;
+In this version, there are a few libraries to choose from;
    - `beth-eliza-orig`	(only works with `beth`)
+   - `beth-agendas-test` (only works with `beth`)
    - `eliza-orig`		(only works with `eliza-node`)

 Once you have answered these questions, you are almost ready to go.
 Visit (in a separate tab, window, or browser) `localhost:8375` and this will trigger the bot into action.